Trauma & Somatic Therapy for Adults in State College, PA

 You may look calm and capable on the outside,

-but inside, you’re tired of carrying the weight of anxiety, depression, or the lingering effects of childhood or relational trauma.
+but inside, you’re tired and lonely carrying the weight of anxiety, depression, or the lingering effects of childhood or relational trauma.

 you might feel stuck in patterns of self-criticism, people-pleasing, or emotional numbness, unsure how to truly feel at peace.

-As an IFS, somatic therapist, I help adults heal from the past so they can feel safe in the present.
+As a trauma therapist, I help adults heal from the past so they can feel safe in the present.

 Together, we’ll untangle old survival patterns, quiet the inner critic, and rebuild trust and safety within.